Let’s start with some facts.

 The first one.
 A chatbot fails to deliver the offer as customers haven’t spotted the user interface at the right time and left the page.

 The second one.
-Chatbots target clients with readymade messages, catch their attention immediately and start a conversation in bottom right corner of a website.
+Chatbots target clients with readymade messages, catch their attention immediately and start a conversation in the bottom right corner of a website.

 #2 Wide Price

 It’s true that customer service automated with chatbots provides users with a great experience and brings benefits to company owners.
 However, high-quality customer support comes at a certain price.
-Before you invest in chatbots, make sure you can squeeze in another expense into your budget.
+Before you invest in chatbots, make sure you can squeeze another expense into your budget.

 The overall cost of buying a chatbot will mainly depend on whether you wish to use a chatbot platform or build one yourself.
 If you’re more interested in the second option, prepare yourself for expenses.
 Even though it’s hard to say exactly how much it costs to build a chatbot, sometimes the price can go up to USD 15K.
 After all, personalized products require regular system upgrades and developer support.

 Drift is one of the platforms that offer standard options (welcome message, live view, and database integration) for $50 a month whereas Tidio’s “chatbots package” costs only $15 (plus there’s a free trial).